myparcelnl/address-widget/README.md

 ### Implementation

 The widget is a Vue component and can be used in both Vue and non-Vue projects.
 It is intended to be injected in an existing form, where you would need to add a collection point for the data emitted by this widget.
-The most important event emitted is `adresss-selected`, which contains the validated address data.
+The most important event emitted is `adress-selected`, which contains the validated address data.

 Some examples on how to listen to these events and use the emitted data: